-Children’s Hospital and Panamanian physicians participate in case conferences on an ad-hoc basis to discuss complex, interesting and unusual cases to develop the most appropriate treatment plans.
-Case conferences are organized with multidisciplinary teams from both hospitals coming together conveniently using telemedicine technology.
+Children’s Hospital and Panamanian physicians participated in case conferences on an ad-hoc basis to discuss complex, interesting and unusual cases to develop the most appropriate treatment plans.
+Case conferences organized with multidisciplinary teams from both hospitals coming together conveniently using telemedicine technology.

 Award and Recognition